Homemade Cherry Pop Tarts

 How to Make Homemade Cherry Pop Tarts

 These homemade cherry breakfast pastries are fairly easy to make with only a little technical skill required.
 The key lies in rolling out the pastry to the right thickness and properly sealing all the edges to prevent the jam from spilling out.
-You can watch a short tutorial on how to make homemade pop tarts with jam on my YouTube channel in a couple of days!
+You can watch a short tutorial on how to make homemade pop tarts with jam from my YouTube channel below:

 Rolling out the Pie Dough